ToussaintJ/teklid-github-pages/_posts/2022-01-01-version-control.md

 As the curtain descends, we enter the grand finale: the push and pull requests.
 It's akin to summoning attendees to a coding soiree, where developers convene to refine, scrutinize, and celebrate the opus of code.

 ![Push and Pull](/assets/images/push_pull.png)
-Generate an image of developers sending invitations to a coding soiree with push and pull requests.

 ## Applause for Git's Encore